adolphium/adolphium-annotations/README.md

 Annotations.
-Working with Java 17+
+Working with Java 17.
+(May workt with other versions, but it was not tested).

 ## @ValidPagebleSortParam
 The annotation `@ValidPagebleSortParam` can be used on Pageable objects,